Steps to Getting Started at MHCC

 Preparing for Your First Day

 - Print your schedule from MyMHCC close to the start of the term to make sure you know where all your classes are located - sometimes classrooms change between the time you registered and when classes start.
 Also note start/end dates as well as drop with refund dates.
 Schedule a tour, if needed.
-Attend a new student orientation activity (check with the Orientation Center for options.)
+Attend a new student orientation activity (check with the HUB for options.)

 - If you are waitlisted for a class, double check before class starts to see if you’ve been added.
 If you are still waitlisted when classes start, make sure you attend the waitlisted class the first day with the Add/Drop form and get instructor signature to be added.
 If your class is online, correspond with the instructor early during the first week of the term about being added to the course.